 We have a firm commitment to diversity and inclusion in our recruiting, hiring and promotion practices.
 Minority and female employees are encouraged to participate in career days, job fairs and programs in the communities in which we do business.
-As of December 31, 2023, the Company's employee base includes 24% females and 64% minorities.
+As of December 31, 2024, the Company's employee base includes 34% females and 62% minorities.
 We actively engage in recruiting fairs and efforts at various training institutions, especially those that have high minority and diverse enrollment rates.
 We continue to work with local organizations to identify minorities with an increased focus on veterans who will be transitioning into the civilian workforce.
-In 2024, we aim to continue to focus on partnering with local schools and supporting diverse students with an anticipated scholarship program that will provide financial assistance, mentorship and internship opportunities with the ultimate goal being full time employment at one of our facilities.
-In 2023, we conducted an employment survey to assess diversity efforts and measure progress on our commitment to fostering a culture of inclusion and diversity and ensuring employees can reach their potential.
+In 2024, AerSale was approved for an aviation workforce development grant for aviation technical workers.
+Through this grant we were able to provide 10 scholarships to support students going through a certified A&P program.
+Additionally, this funding allowed us to reach approximately 1,000 students of a diverse background or from economically disadvantaged areas.
+In 2025, we aim to continue to focus on partnering with local schools and supporting diverse students with an anticipated scholarship program that will provide financial assistance, mentorship and internship opportunities with the ultimate goal being full time employment at one of our facilities.
 Each manager and leader is responsible for upholding these values and supporting the goals under our affirmative action plan.